snigdhac/saul-1/saul-core/doc/SAULLANGUAGE.md

 relatively more general than `ConllRawToken`).
 The filter function ensures that the head relation corresponds to the given input entity token.

+**Tip:** The constrained classifier is using in-memory caching to make the inference faster.
+If you want to turn off caching
+    just include `override def useCaching = false` in body of the classifier definition.

 ### Constraints
 A "constraint" is a logical restriction over possible values that can be assigned to a number of variables;
 For example, a binary constraint could be `{if {A} then NOT {B}}`.